Research ( full-time, part-time)

 Emma Brett: public service; learning and education; equality and cultural diversity; barriers to learning.

-Additional research expertise: Bronwen Walter, Emeritus Professor of Irish Diaspora Studies.
+Additional research expertise: Professor Bronwen Walter, Irish Diaspora Studies.

 You’ll have access to the world-famous University of Cambridge Library, our own campus library and other local archives.